 St. Paul's is an innovative, exciting place to teach.
-We aim for academic excellence across the curriculum whilst ensuring that we provide a holistic education.
+The school has been at the forefront of developmental work inspired by Professor Guy Claxton's methodology 'Building Learning Power'.
 This approach empowers pupils to learn for themselves, becoming less dependent on their teachers, working in a true spirit of collaboration with staff, and fitting them for a life of learning beyond school.